p1

 Officers Hendry and Moore Sworn In

-“You’re joining a force that has a reputation for providing a safe community,” Mayor Casper said during the ceremony.
-“It’s up to you that every positive association that the community has with seeing a uniform continues to be a positive association in their mind.”
+Officers Hendry and Moore Sworn In Idaho Falls Mayor Rebecca Casper officially swore in the city’s newest police officers, Chris Hendry and Coleman Moore, in council chambers on Monday.“You’re joining a force that has a reputation for providing a safe community,” Mayor Casper said during the ceremony.
+“It’s up to you that every positive association that the community has with seeing a uniform

 Read more